pwborthwick/projects/cogus.md

 ## Cluster Operator Generation Using Sympy

 Sympy has a module called secondquant and I want to use this to automatically generate some cluster operators.
+This was prompted by the repo [pdaggerq](https://github.com/edeprince3/pdaggerq) which I was told about by [Josh Goings](https://github.com/jjgoings) (whose blog and github site you should certainly look at).
 + Generate some symbols\
   Quantum chemistry is pretty heavy on labels, we have lots of tensors, so how using sympy do we define some labels to use with our tensors.
-Unlike in Python where we just just use the variables we want without declaration, in sympy we must declare our variables/labels
+Unlike in Python where we just just use the variables we want without declaration, in sympy we must declare our variables/labels (assume we have from sympy import \*)

 ```python
   i, j = symbols('i, j', cls=Dummy)
   a, b, c = symbols('a:c', cls=Dummy)
 ```
 But our labels usually mean something eg i,j will usually be occupied orbitals and a,b will be virtual orbitals.
-In the **particle-hole formalism (PHF)** we say occupied levels (particles) are below the Fermi surface and virtual ones (holes) above.
+In the **particle-hole formalism (PHF)** ,Shavitt & Bartlett 3.4) we say occupied levels (particles) are below the Fermi surface and virtual ones (holes) above.
 We can impose these conditions on our labels by
 ```python
   i, j = symbols('i, j', below_fermi=True)
   a, b = symbols('a, b', above_fermi=True)